-Gingerbread hair color is here and we can’t get enough.
-If you’re looking for a hair color that is equal parts vibrant, dimensional, and deep, look no further.
-Sound like gingerbread hair color is the perfect hue for you?
-Whether you’re looking to completely switch up your ash blonde hair or give your dark brown hair a reddish tinge, continue reading for everything you need to know about fall’s hottest new hair color.
+Run, run as fast you can…to jump on the gorgeous gingerbread hair color trend!
+If you’ve been searching high and low for a bright hair color that is equal parts vibrant, dimensional, and deep, look no further.
+Whether you’re interested in completely switching up your ash blonde hair for the season or giving your dark brown hair a reddish makeover, continue reading for everything you need to know about one of winter’s hottest hair colors.

 What is gingerbread hair color?

 Gingerbread hair color is inspired by the warm, spiced bread that pairs perfectly with a hot cup of tea.
 Much like the treat, the base of gingerbread is a deep, warm brown expertly mixed with spiced cinnamon and auburn hues.
 The result is a rich brunette hue with a warm ginger-to-red glow.

 As with any hair color, gingerbread hair is totally customizable.
 If you’re looking to slay a dark brown look, ask your colorist to keep the auburn hues to a minimum or ask them to balayage the red shade, focusing on your ends.
 If the ginger in gingerbread is what brought you to the salon, ask your colorist to amp up the red hue with all-over highlights.
 With the help of a professional, there’s no wrong way to take gingerbread hair color for a spin.

 How much upkeep does gingerbread hair color require?